LGBTQ clergy in Christianity: Roman Catholicism

 According to the Catholic Church's moral doctrine, homosexual attraction is disordered, and homosexual acts themselves are sinful.
-However, the Church does allow the ordination of men who may have, in the past, experienced same-sex attraction, but only on the condition that they have lived without engaging in homosexual culture or acts for several years, and that have no deep-seated homosexual tendencies.
+However, the Church does allow the ordination of men who may have, in the past, experienced some manifestation of homosexual tendencies (not homosexuality itself) during teenage years as a "transitory problem" if they have fully overcome this, and only on the condition that they have lived without experiencing these for 3 or more years, and that no longer have deep-seated homosexual tendencies.
 Priests in the Latin Church are required to live by the Church's teachings, and most make a vow or promise of celibacy.
 In 2025, Pope Francis and the Vatican approved a document allowing celibate gay men to be considered for the priesthood, being held to the same standards of chastity and celibacy as heterosexual priests.
 The Conference of Italian Bishops subsequently stated that "the norms on the non-admission of homosexuals to the priesthood will not change."

 A 2006 survey suggests that Catholic church-goers in the United States were close to evenly split on whether homosexual men should or should not serve as priests or bishops.

 A 2000 document from the Congregation for the Doctrine of the Faith concludes that sex-change procedures do not change a person's sex.
 "The key point, is that the transsexual surgical operation is so superficial and external that it does not change the personality.
 If the person was a male, he remains male.
 If she was female, she remains female."
 However, those who have undergone such a procedure are prevented from ordination or admission to consecrated religious life.